awsdocs/amazon-opensearch-service-developer-guide/doc_source/ultrawarm.md

 my-index HOT_TO_WARM    RUNNING_SHARD_RELOCATION
 ```

-You can have up to 200 simultaneous migrations from hot to warm storage\.
+OpenSearch Service migrates one index at a time to UltraWarm\.
+You can have up to 200 migrations in the queue\.
+Any request that exceeds the limit will be rejected\.
 To check the current number of migrations in the queue, monitor the `HotToWarmMigrationQueueSize` [metric](managedomains-cloudwatchmetrics.md#managedomains-cloudwatchmetrics-uw)\.
 Indexes remain available throughout the migration process—no downtime\.

 The migration process has the following states: